 Year-to-Date Average Max Occupancy Heatmap

-Vea’s Heatmaps are a highly visual way to consume a large amount of data quickly.
+Vea’s day-hour heatmaps are a highly visual way to consume a large amount of data quickly.
 One ideal end of the year report is a Year-to-Date Average Max Occupancy by Hour Heatmap.
 This takes a measurement of every day’s high occupancy measurement by hour and averages it across the year.
 You can learn, on average, what your peak occupancy was by hour to help establish a solid foundation for scheduling for the coming year.

 This report can be generated by navigating to Data Views then Heatmap.
 You can then input the selections shown in the image above (plus inputting your specific space).